stefancroft/stefancroft/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Stefan.
 I have over 7 years industry experience working on all things web related.
-From building small to high profile WordPress websites, one page landing pages, emails, dynamic digital display ads and many more.
+From building small to high profile WordPress websites, landing pages, dynamic emails, dynamic digital display ads, automation tools, Figma plugins many more.
 I work at <a href="https://www.feedagency.xyz" >FEED/DEPT®</a> in the UK as a Web developer.

 The last 3 projects I have worked on & helped launch are: